Skip to content

 A few recommendations:

-• It’s typically easiest for a helper to take the labelled value produced by quasi_label().
+• It’s typically easiest for a helper to take the labeled value produced by quasi_label().

 • Your helper should usually call both fail() and pass() and be returned from the wrapping expectation.